Is there anything better than a tasty pumpkin recipe?! Nope! Fall is here and it’s time to enjoy all things pumpkin.

-I typically buy canned or boxed pumpkin, which you can find in the baking aisle year round (pro tip).
+I typically buy canned pumpkin, which you can find in the baking aisle year round (pro tip).
 When it’s in season, I feel like they have it on every end cap of every grocery store.
 When buying, be sure to look at the ingredient list and make sure it’s just pureed pumpkin (no other additives).

 Pumpkin is a part of the squash family, and is packed with great nutrition benefits.
 It’s low in calories, saturated fat and cholesterol.
 It is considered “nutrient dense” because it has a ton of great vitamins and minerals but not a lot of calories.
 It’s super high in vitamin K which helps your blood clot and is great for bone health.
 It’s also high in beta-carotene, which is a powerful antioxidant and important for eye and immune health.

 So many things!
 I love making everything from desserts and smoothies to soups and burgers (yes burgers!) with pumpkin.
 It’s such a diverse vegetable as it can be made sweet or savory.
 Let’s jump into some recipes!

 Pumpkin smoothies are some of the best smoothies I’ve made.
 I have this pumpkin pie smoothie that legit tastes like a drinkable pumpkin pie.
 It’s SO good!
 An insider tip: add some cold brew coffee to this recipe for an extra energy boost and pumpkin spice latte vibes.
 It’s soo good!